-A reader recently asked about a gold revaluation:
+A reader has asked about a gold revaluation:

 Does revaluing gold to $10k usd with all the major countries make sense?